 Lecture notes of IMPANGA 2010-11

 a good friend to IMPANGA.
-The attached text will appear in the Proceedings of IMPANGA15
+The attached text appeared in the Proceedings of IMPANGA15

 Alexander Grothendieck (1928 - 2014)